createcandle/configuration-files/boot/readme.txt

 # TOOLS
-restore_boot_backup.txt 	# Will try to restore some fundamental files to older backed-up versions (if the backups exist) restore_controller_backup.txt 	# Will try to restore the Candle Controller software (if the backups exist)
+restore_boot_backup.txt 	# Will try to restore some fundamental files to older backed-up versions (if the backups exist) restore_controller_backup.txt 	# Will try to restore the Candle Controller software (if the backups exist) force_controller_rebuild.txt 	# Will download the very latest version of the Candle Controller and build it from scratch.
+This takes a long time.

 # Factory reset related:
 keep_z2m.txt 			# Keep Zigbee2MQTT settings on factory reset.